Satin vs. Semi-Gloss Cabinets: How to Select the Right Finish

 • Exceptional durability: The harder, shinier surface of semi-gloss holds up very well to bumps, splashes, and frequent cleaning.
 It resists moisture and stains, making it a reliable choice for kitchens with heavy cooking or lots of activity.

-• Easy to clean: Semi-gloss cabinets can be wiped down easily—even grease and sauce spatters rarely leave a stain.
-This effortless maintenance is a real perk for busy households or anyone who cooks regularly.
+• Easy to clean: Semi-gloss cabinets can be wiped down easily.
+Even grease and sauce spatters rarely leave a stain.

 • Reveals color depth: Because it reflects more light, semi-gloss shows off the richness and vibrance of mid-tone and bold colors.
 If you’re drawn to statement shades or want to highlight the quality of your cabinetry, semi-gloss can help those features stand out.